Samsung/tizen-docs/docs/application/dotnet/guides/account/app-history.md

     ```

 <a name="retrieve_usage_stats"></a>
-## Retrieving Application Usage Statistics
+## Retrieve application usage statistics

-To retrieve application usage statistics for a given time period, and check detailed statistics information, such as duration, launch count, and last launch time of the used applications:
+To retrieve application usage statistics for a given time period, and check detailed statistics information, such as duration, launch count, and last launch time of the used applications, follow these steps:

 1. To retrieve the application launch history, create a usage statistics instance:
     -   To use the default `LaunchCountMost` sort order, create a new instance of the [Tizen.Context.AppHistory.UsageStatistics](/application/dotnet/api/TizenFX/latest/api/Tizen.Context.AppHistory.UsageStatistics.html) class without specifying the `sortOrder` parameter: